Charles Hodge Mackie: Life

-Mackie was born in Aldershot, England, the son of an army captain of Scottish descent.
-His family moved to Edinburgh in 1866, and he briefly attended the University of Edinburgh as a medical student.
+Mackie was born in Aldershot, England, the son of an army captain from Duddingston, Edinburgh.
+His family moved back to Edinburgh in 1866 when he was 4 years old.
+He briefly attended the University of Edinburgh as a medical student.
 He then studied art at the Royal Scottish Academy School where William McTaggart was one of his tutors.
 At the beginning of his career, Mackie worked in Kirkcudbright, Scotland.
 His first exhibition of a Kirkcudbright picture was of Kirkcudbright Town in 1884 at the Royal Society of Arts.
 In 1893 he worked with Patrick Geddes, creating murals for an urban renewal project at Edinburgh's Ramsay Garden.

 In 1890 he was living and operating a studio from 15 Queen Street, one of the best addresses in the New Town of Edinburgh.
 By 1895 he had moved to smaller premises at 2 William Street in the West End.
 Soon after this he moved to Coltbridge Studio, a more rural location on the edge of the Water of Leith in the Roseburn district of west Edinburgh.

 In 1895 and 1896 he contributed black and white woodblock prints to illustrate the four issues of The Evergreen: A Northern Seasonal published by Patrick Geddes and Colleagues and designed the embossed leather covers for each of the volumes.

 He died in Edinburgh on 12 July 1920 and was buried in Warriston Cemetery in the north of the city.